 Bottom line

 On long haul aircraft, Singapore Airlines’ bulkhead business class seats are pretty special.
 What makes them different is that they feature way more personal space, as you have a huge ottoman you can place your feet on, and that also becomes part of a larger bed.
 If you can snag one of those seats, I’d highly recommend it.
+The same principle applies to the throne seats on the narrow body 737 MAXs.

-While Singapore Airlines reserves bulkhead seats for PPS Club members up until 96 hours before departure, at that point the seats become available to all business class passengers.
+While Singapore Airlines reserves these special seats for PPS Club members up until 96 hours before departure, at that point the seats become available to all business class passengers.
 Between 48 and 96 hours of departure, they can only be reserved by phone, while within 48 hours they can be reserved through online check-in.

 Anyone else like Singapore Airlines’ bulkhead business class seats as much as I do?